 In an era where the top lyricists pat their backs in the full media-glare for writing something as mundane as Ik garam chai ki pyali ho, reviving memories of the times when film music had a dazzling array of great lyricists, has assumed even greater value.

 Poets like Sahir Ludhianvi, Majrooh Sultanpuri, Shakeel Badyuni, Pt.
 Narendra Sharma and Kavi Pradeep enriched film music by penning film songs worthy of competing with best of their poems.
-In a way all these glittering names belonged to poet-lyricists genre, who did their bit in films as well as in Hindi-Urdu literature.
+In a way, all these glittering names belonged to the poet-lyricists genre, who did their bit in films as well as in Hindi-Urdu literature.
 But there was one penman in that golden era who remained a quintessential lyricist all throughout, who used almost all his literary genius for writing great songs which were poems in themselves and in my opinion, he was second to none.
 His name was Shankardas Kesrilal Shailendra – for his countless admirers he was simply- Shailendra!

 Poetry was his first love but family situation forced him to take up a job of a railway mechanic.
 He used to work in the railway workshop at Parel.
 His colleagues would later recall amusedly how they thought this ‘crazy’ man was ‘wasting’ his time writing and reciting some ‘meaningless’ poems!
 How they were to know that the same man would later proudly proclaim through his song –